gonsie/gonsie.github.io/_posts/2012-10-12-how-to-read-a-book.md

 	- other great books
 	- relevant experience

+Complications:
+	- Reading two or more books in relation to each other
+	- Reading a *whole* book
+	- Reading to learn, and not reading for enjoyment.
+This also depends on the intent of the author.
+		- *fine* art: intent is to please and delight
+		- *liberal* art: intent is to instruct by teaching the truth

+This book only deals with scientific (not poetic) reading.
+For instructions on appreciating beauty, rather than truth, see page 135 (end of section 5).

+> Beauty is truth, truth is beauty.

+False.
+Don't event start to assume this is so.

 ### Chapter 8: Catching on From the Title

+First rule of the first reading:

+> You must know what kind of (expository) book you are reading, and you should know this as early in the process as possible, preferably before you begin to read.

+You can do this by looking at the front matter: title, subtitle, table of contents, preface, etc.

+Ask the question: What kind of book is this?
+We need a scheme of classification.

+- Practical: teach you *how* to do something which you think you *should*
+- Theoretical: teach you *that* something *is* the case

+- Theoretical
+	- History: Things or events in the past that changed over the course of time
+	- Science: Timeless generalizations and universal physical truths.
+Relates to laboratory work.
+	- Philosophy: Generalizations and objective truths.
+Relates to common, everyday life

+Just as there are different topics to learn, there are different ways to learn them.
+Different subjects in school are taught differently, and learned differently, books on different subjects must be read differently.

 ### Chapter 9: Seeing the Skeleton
 ### Chapter 10: Coming to Terms
 ### Chapter 11: What's the Proposition and Why